mnakalay/Concrete5-Super-User-recovery/README.md

     $authorizationPassword = "YourPasswordHere";

 Put your own security password in place of `YourPasswordHere` and save. **Your new password can only use numbers and letters and no spaces**.
-So if your new password is *myNewPassword*, you will have
+So if your new password is *mySafetyPassword*, you will have

     $authorizationPassword = "mySafetyPassword";

 **This is not your new Super User password, it is only a security password to make sure others can't use this tool while you are working with it.**

-**And please make it something better than "myNewPassword"!!!**
+**And please make it something better than "mySafetyPassword"!!!**

 Open the file `application\bootstrap\app.php` for modification and, at the top, add the line